 What Works for Children’s Social Care has commissioned the National Centre for Social Research to carry out an evaluation of the Family Drug and Alcohol Court (FDAC), a court approach that supports parents in overcoming substance misuse and aims to keep more families together.

-This privacy notice sets out how we will process information from everyone taking part in this research.
-In line with GDPR (the EU General Data Protection Regulation), it explains the legal basis of this study for data processing; who will have access to participants’ personal data; how this data will be used, stored and deleted; and who you can contact with a query or a complaint.
+This privacy notice sets out how we will process information from everyone taking part in the implementation and process element of the research.
+In line with GDPR (the EU General Data Protection Regulation), it explains the legal basis for data processing; who will have access to participants’ personal data; how data will be used, stored and deleted; and who you can contact with a query or a complaint.

 What is the legal basis for processing my data?

 This research is being carried out by the National Centre for Social Research (NatCen).
 It is funded by What Works for Children’s Social Care (WWCSC).
 You can find out more about NatCen at https://natcen.ac.uk/ and about the WWCSC at https://whatworks-csc.org.uk/.